Great-Sun-Group/greatsun-dev/README.md

 #### Shell commands
 Specific commands to the avatar will not go to an LLM, but will be processed in-context by code within greatsun-dev.
 These commands are:
-- `git manage`: stages, commits, and pushes current code to all repos with a unified commit message description (to be built)
+- `avatar commit`: stages, commits, and pushes current code to all repos with a unified commit message description, and clears the avatar context. (to be built)
+- `avatar clear`: clears the avatar context (to be built)

 Exit
-- `down` exits the avatar back to the shell.
+- `avatar down` exits the avatar back to the shell.
+Ctrl-C does the same, more forcefully.

 ## Project
 Our project consists of the following top level directories: